 If an investor issues a public takeover offer, the offer document has to state the objectives the bidder pursues relating to the target.
 Therefore, such information is disclosed to the public.

 Following the acquisition of 10% or more of the voting rights in a listed company on an organised market, investors are required to inform the target company of their intentions and their source of funding.
-The law specifies in detail the information to be disclosed in such a scenario and the respective catalogue comprises in particular whether the investment serves strategic goals or is a mere capital investment, whether the bidder intends to increase the investment and whether there are intentions to influence the management or substantially change the capital structure.
+The law specifies in detail the information to be disclosed in such a scenario, which includes, among other things, whether the investment serves strategic goals or is a mere capital investment, whether the bidder intends to increase the investment and whether there are intentions to influence the management or substantially change the capital structure.

 With regard to disclosure duties, a distinction must be made between listed and non-listed companies.

 If the target company (or the bidder/seller) is listed, it can be obliged to make so-called ad hoc announcements at different stages of an M&A transaction.
 The European Market Abuse Regulation (MAR) governs the specific requirements of the obligation to make ad hoc announcements.
 According to the MAR, an issuer must inform the public as soon as possible of inside information that directly concerns that issuer.